 The Lawes Agricultural Trust (LAT) supports Rothamsted Research’s national and international agricultural science through the provision of land facilities and funding.
 The estates at Harpenden and Broom's Barn, including many of the buildings used by Rothamsted Research are owned by LAT through its corporate trustee LAT Company Ltd, which is also a charitable company.
 LAT provides an annual research grant to the Director, accommodation for nearly 200 people in differing housing facilities, and support for fellowships for young scientists from developing countries.
 The Trust also makes capital grants to help modernise facilities at Rothamsted, or invests in new buildings.

-Rothamsted Research publishes both statutory Annual Reports via Companies House and informational Annual Reviews which can be found here.
+Rothamsted Research publishes both statutory annual reports via Companies House and informational annual reviews which can be found a tthe link below: